hmajid2301/gitlab-auto-release/README.rst

 .. code-block:: bash

   pip install gitlab-auto-mr
   gitlab_auto_release --help

   Usage: gitlab_auto_release [OPTIONS]

+    Gitlab Auto Release Tool.

   Options:
     --private-token TEXT    Private GITLAB token, used to authenticate when calling the MR API.  [required]
     --project-url TEXT      The project URL on GitLab to create the MR for.
                             [required]
     --project-id INTEGER    The project ID on GitLab to create the MR for.
                             [required]
     --tag-name TEXT         The tag the release should be created from.
                             [required]
-    --release-name TEXT    The name of the release.  [required] --changelog TEXT       Path to file to changelog file, will overwrite description with tag matching changelog.
+    --release-name TEXT     The name of the release.  [required] -c, --changelog TEXT    Path to file to changelog file, will overwrite description with tag matching changelog.
 Must be in keepachangelog format.
-    --description TEXT     Path to file to use as the description for the MR.
+    -d, --description TEXT  Path to file to use as the description for the MR.
-    --asset TEXT           An asset to include in the release, i.e. name=link_to_asset.
+    -a, --asset TEXT        An asset to include in the release, i.e. name=link_to_asset.
-    --link-artifacts TEXT  If set to true will link artifacts from current job.
+    --link-artifacts        If set to true will link artifacts from current job.
     --help                  Show this message and exit.

 .. code-block:: bash